julio641742/extend-panel-menu/README.md

 - Music controls under the volume indicator
 - Now works with "Status Area Horizontal Spacing"
 - Improved performance when moving indicators
+- Change format of date in the calendar indicator

 ### v4
 - New Settings Windows